Tsuruga Nuclear Power Plant: D1-fault declared seismic active by the NRA

 On 22 May 2013 the NRA accepted the conclusions of the panel of experts, that the nr.2 reactor was built on an active fault named D-1.
 It also asked that Japan Atomic Power should study the impact at the spent fuel pool inside the No. 2 reactor building in case the fault would move.
 Japan Atomic Power criticized this decision that the approval of the report was "extremely inappropriate" because the course of the discussions was not studied in detail by the NRA, and that the issue would be further discussed when at the end of June the results of the investigations by Japan Atomic Power would be clear.

 One day earlier experts hired by the operator of the nuclear power plant had asked the NRA to postpone the decision, because they found there were insufficient data to do so.

 The expected costs of decommissioning was to bring extra financial troubles for the company.
 Reactor nr.2 had only been in action about 26 years, instead of the 40 years it was designed for.
 And while it appeared to be very difficult to restart the other reactors, Japan Atomic Power could not sell any electricity, and survived only on the basic fees it received from its major stockholders.

 In March 2015 the Nuclear Regulation Authority (NRA) accepted an expert report that concluded the plant is on an active fault.

 In February 2020 the NRA accused Japan Atomic Power of modifying geological data used to determine whether the fault was active or not.
 The NRA had found that part of the data was deleted and rewritten in documents recently submitted to the NRA.
 Japan Atomic Power apologized for the "inappropriate handling of data" but stated it had not been done deliberately.

 In seeking approval to restart the reactor under stricter regulations imposed following the 2011 Fukushima nuclear accident, Japan Atomic Power has been trying to disprove geological expert opinion, published in March 2015, that the fault is active.

 In August 2021 the chairman of the NRA, Toyoshi Fuketa, said that the company's explanation that a change in the presentation of the seismic data was unintentional was "preposterous".
 The NRA halted the restart Unit 2 because of tampering with data showing a seismic fault line is active.

 On August 28 2024, NRA ruled that reactor No. 2 cannot be switched back on due to the risks an active seismic fault.

+On November 13, 2024, NRA has officially decided in its review report that Tsuruga Unit 2 does not comply with the new regulatory standards because it cannot deny the existence of an active fault directly below the reactor.
+This means that Unit 2 will not be allowed to restart.